menu

 Demographics

 The people who call Blue Hill - Bladen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blue Hill - Bladen residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Blue Hill - Bladen include German, Irish, English, Czech, and Swedish.
+Important ancestries of people in Blue Hill - Bladen include German, Irish, English, Czech, and European.

 The most common language spoken in Blue Hill - Bladen is English.
 Other important languages spoken here include Polish and Spanish.